Author: Chris Puan

 Unless you are printing billboards, 10MP is plenty.
 For Instagram, Facebook, and even A4-sized prints, the D60 delivers more than enough detail.
 The lower pixel density actually makes the images look very “smooth” and less clinical than the 45MP monsters of today.

 One personal anecdote: I took the D60 to a local park for some macro shots of flowers.
 Pairing it with an old manual focus Micro-Nikkor lens, the results were really quite good (for an old camera).
-The way the CCD sensor rendered the greens and reds was something my Z6 struggled to replicate without significant post-processing.
+The way the CCD sensor rendered the images was quite pleasant to my eyes.

 Pricing in 2026